The Game Developers Conference (GDC) 2023 Core Concepts Call for Submissions is open July 19 through August 16, 2022 at 11:59pm PT.

-If you are interested in submitting for the GDC Summits, VRDC, or the Game Career Seminar, the call for submissions is closed February 15 at 11:59pm PT.
+If you are interested in submitting to the GDC Summits or Game Career Seminar the call for submissions will be open September 1 through October 7, 2022 at 11:59pm PT.

-Contact Molly Portillo for questions about the Summit + VRDC + Game Career Seminar Call for Submissions.
+Contact Ashley Corrigan with questions about the GDC Summits and Game Career Seminar Call for Submissions.

 Phase I: Prepare & Submit Session Proposal

 - Session Title: Provide a session title in fewer than 10 words.
 Please try to include keywords, topics, and game titles covered by your talk.